Home / Faculty Guidance for Supporting Students’ Mental Health / Guidance for Responding to Student Distress Following a Tragedy or Crisis

 There are many people who understand mental health issues and concerns, and who are available for you to look to for advice, and to support our students.
 You are part of a larger system in place to care for students’ wellbeing.
 Familiarize yourself with available services for students on your campus, and bookmark them.
 Bookmark this guide, as well, so that you are able to quickly find it as a resource for framing your response when students are in distress.

 Every day is a “day after” for someone.
-While this resource is focused on when a student, faculty or staff member on campus dies, the suggestions for instructor response are widely applicable to many circumstances - the day after an unexpected election result, an insurrection, the day after Russia invades the Ukraine, an earthquake in Turkey and Syria, the day after Ahmad Arbery (another and another Black person) murdered, the day after…on and on.
+This resource aims to provide support for a range of types of crises, and hopefully the suggestions for instructor response are widely applicable to many circumstances - the day after an unexpected election result, an insurrection, the day after Russia invades the Ukraine, an earthquake in Turkey and Syria, the day after Ahmaud Arbery (another and another Black person) murdered, the day after violent attacks on the Israeli-Palestinian region…on and on.
 Our response is important in these moments, fostering community is important, and we might not know as much as we would like about how to handle these moments or what actually transpired.

 On a college campus, the classroom is the only space that is not optional for students, which makes the instructor role complex at times.
 As student stress, anxiety and depression levels have risen sharply, national and international conflicts and crises are constant and instantly reported, we are called to notice and attend to the myriad ways students respond to their distress.
 We need to be able to both teach and care for students, and for many instructors this is not a comfortable space.
 What we now know from neurobiology about emotion and the brain is that this dual role of teaching and caring was always necessary for learning.
 We are whole humans, and students don’t turn off all emotion when entering the classroom - nor do we instructors.